hyzok-su/morphable-eyewear/README.md

 # Morphable Eyewear
-© 2026 Hyzok Su.
+© 2026 hyzok-su.
 All rights reserved.

 This project and its contents may not be reproduced, distributed, or used without permission.